What an external reviewer said about the Pupil Premium Provision at St. Mary's:

 Senior leaders, class teachers, the Educational Welfare Worker and the office team all care for Pupil Premium pupils in our school.
 They support with excellent attendance at school, as attendance is strongly linked with academic progress.

-- Progress of all Pupil Premium pupils, especially in English and Maths
+- Progress and Attainment of all Pupil Premium Pupils

 This includes extra staffing, intervention opportunities, funding of professional development opportunities for teachers and educational equipment so that we can provide outstanding teaching and learning for your child.
-Teaching Assistants help with pupil progress alongside the first class teaching in our school.
+Learning Support Assistants (LSAs) also help with pupil progress alongside the first class teaching in our school.

 - Pupil Wellbeing, Aspiration and Opportunities

-Funding for uniform and PE Kit so that the children can feel a part of our school community.
+Part-funding for uniform and PE Kit so that the children can feel a part of our school community.
 Pupil Premium pupils also enjoy participating in sports clubs and 1:1 music tuition.
-Father Hudson’s society work with children weekly to provide emotional support and boost confidence skills.
-The ‘Superskills’ group develop these skills further by teaching the children how to tackle difficult situations and stay in control of their emotions.
+Our Family Support Worker works closely with children weekly to provide emotional support and boost confidence skills.
+'Thrive' sessions develop these skills further by teaching the children how to tackle difficult situations and stay in control of their emotions.

 - School educational visits and retreats to support the delivery of our broad and balanced curriculum

 Making sure that pupils have access to opportunities to help their educational and personal development.
-This also includes sporting and musical opportunities, as well as visits to museums, Newcastle College and many other places linking to our topics.
+This also includes sporting and musical opportunities, as well as visits to museums, Newcastle College and many other places linking to our history and geography topics.

 Please note that Pupil Premium Funding is best used on providing best quality teaching and learning.
 This may also benefit other groups of pupils.
 (Pupil Premium Myths EEF Guidance, 2019).